khlee42/datahandling/week11.md

 ---
-title: Week 11 - ETL and Sentiment Analysis
+title: Week 11 - ETL and Data Exploration with Pandas
 subject: Lecture
-subtitle: reddit, textblob, sentiment analysis
+subtitle: data cleaning, wrangling, and visualization, pandas, plotly
 ---

 This session will reinforce the skills you learned in the previous lesson on ETL and Pandas.
-From there, we will continue onto sentiment analysis with TextBlob.
+From there, we will continue onto advanced Pandas topics and data visualization with Pandas and Plotly.

 :::{important} Goals
 1. Reinforce ETL skills
-2. Apply text analysis techniques to social media data
+2. Fetch data from database
-3. Understand the relationship between public sentiment on social media and cryptocurrency market movements
+3. Data cleaning and wrangling with Pandas
-4. Create visualizations that communicate the results effectively
+4. Data visualization with Pandas and Plotly
 :::

 :::{tip} Course Materials